 Other types of defects that also may occur include porosity, slag inclusion, incomplete penetration, lack of fusion, and cracking.
 All of which can be manipulated by controlling the welding variable.

 3. Lap Joint.

 A modification of the butt joint, where the material that resides on the same plane is configured to overlap each other and then fillet welded.
 However, there is also another welding method that can be applied to lap joints such as slot weld, plug weld, and spot weld.

-The application for this joint is mostly on sheet metal while it’s also rarely used on thicker material such as plates and pipe (socket weld).
+The application for this joint is mostly on sheet metal while it’s also rarely used on thicker materials such as plates and pipe (socket weld).
 The base metal is not usually grooved when fillet welded.
-Though in other welding method such as slot and plug weld a special preparation is required to give some kind of pathway for welding.
+Though in other welding methods such as slot and plug welding a special preparation is required to give some kind of pathway for welding.

 There are several drawbacks to a lap joint.
 For instance, the case of lamellar tearing also commonly occurs in thicker material whether it’s fillet welded or plug and slot welded.
 The problem of corrosion can also occur because of the wide contact area on which the material overlap.

 4. Corner Joint.